-- By October 1 of the first year the child is home-schooled after reaching age 7; - Within 15 days of withdrawing a child from public school to home school or to enroll the child in any nonpublic school that is not accredited by a state-recognized accrediting agency (List of State- Recognized Accrediting Agencies); - Within 15 days of moving out of a resident district; and, - By October 1, after a new resident district is established.
+- By October 1 of the first year the child is home-schooled after reaching age 7; - Within 15 days of withdrawing a child from public school to home-school or to enroll the child in any nonpublic school that is not accredited by a state-recognized accrediting agency (List of State-Recognized Accrediting Agencies); - Within 15 days of moving out of a resident district; and - By October 1, after a new resident district is established.

-2. How do I register my home school with my local district?
+8. How do I register my home-school with my local district?

-The Minnesota Department of Education provides a document, Initial Registration Form for Unaccredited Nonpublic Schools including Home-Schools, which parents may use to register their home school with their local district.
+The Minnesota Department of Education provides a document, Initial Registration Form for Unaccredited district.
 Parents may also register using an electronic or web-based format used by the district, or report the information in another manner.
 Home education associations also offer forms for families to use.
 The information provided to the superintendent must include: